 If a student is absent from a class for five (5) consecutive days and has made no contact with any Manhattan Area Technical College faculty/staff member, an instructor may drop the student from the class roster on the sixth consecutive day.
-(Note: This does not constitute an official withdrawal as defined in the Drop/Withdrawal policy.)
-Any student who is dropped from a class roster due to excessive absenteeism may appeal to the Vice President of Student Services for reinstatement in the class.
+(Note: This does not constitute an official withdrawal as defined in the Drop/Withdrawal policy, and the student will be awarded the appropriate grade at the end of the semester) Any student who is dropped from a class roster due to excessive absenteeism may appeal to the Vice President of Student Services for reinstatement in the class.